keremdiren1/markdownlar/aqui/interpreter(unfinished).md

     if (Array.isArray(value)) return value.length > 0;
     if (value === null || value === undefined) return false;
     return true;
   } // This returns false only when the given value isn't 0, doesn't have 0 length, and when it's not null or undefined.
+It also returns a falsy value (0 etc.) if it is one.

   evaluateParam(node) {
     const value = this.evaluateExpression(node.value);
     this.env.setParameter(node.name, value);
     return value;
-  } // This part creates a method that changes the value corresponding to the node's name to the value value returned by evaluateExpression.
+  } // This part creates a method that changes the value corresponding to the node's name to the value returned by evaluateExpression.

   evaluateShape(node) {
     const params = {};